WFAFB Mobile Pantry making stops throughout November

 WICHITA FALLS, Texas (KAUZ) - The Wichita Falls Area Food Bank’s Mobile Pantry will visit several locations throughout November.

-Mobile pantry officials will head to City View Baptist Church on Thursday from 2 p.m. to 4 p.m.
-Next Tuesday, they’ll be at Legacy Church of God from 9:30 a.m. to 11:30 a.m.
+Mobile pantry officials will head to Legacy Church of God on Tuesday from 9:30 a.m. to 11:30 a.m.
+On Wednesday, they’ll be at Midtown Manor from 10 a.m. to noon.

 All of the November Mobile Pantry dates can be found below: